Stephen Fry shares rare comments on 30-year age gap with husband

 The couple both report having an immediate connection and after three years together, they married ten days after announcing they were engaged.
 They celebrated their 10th wedding anniversary this year.

-However, the couple have been notoriously private about their relationship, despite their 30-year age gap drawing significant attention.
+However, the pair have been notoriously private about their relationship, despite their 30-year age gap drawing significant attention.
 They have not been pictured together in public since 2019.

 Fry discussed their life behind the scenes in a new interview with Rylan Clark on his podcast Rylan: How to Be in Love.